iesiyok/trollthrottle/README.md

 <h2>Trollthrottle</h2>

 This is the implementation of Trollthrottle protocol.
-For information about the protocol, please refer to full version of our research paper($link).
+For information about the protocol, please refer to full version of our research paper(https://arxiv.org/abs/2004.08836).
 The source code of this application is available in https://github.com/iesiyok/trollthrottle_src repository.
 A practical Chrome Browser extension is available in https://github.com/iesiyok/trollthrottle_chrome.

 <h2>Getting Started</h2>